 “So you are the one who paid to have Ethan hand me over to black market men.
 I should have known.
 You were the smartest on the Council at the time.”
 Spencer leaned closer and whispered in his ear.
 “If you hadn’t tried to have me killed, I never would have taken over the lands in your lifetime.
 I had no wish to.”

 Spencer drew his clawed hand over his throat ripping out everything in his path.
 The man was dead before he got to the other side.
-The other two Council members tried to run but with a shift and a burst of speed from his wings, he was in front of them.
+The other two Council members tried to run, but with a shift and a burst of speed from his wings, he was in front of them.
 His dragon form blocked the entire doorway.
 The older woman was the first to react.
 He felt her pull on her magic and then the wash of a spell over him.
-He laughed and used his front leg to send her flying backwards.
-She thudded against the wall and he heard her heart start to slow down.
+He laughed and used his front leg to send her flying backward.
+She thudded against the wall, and he heard her heart start to slow down.
 She was dead before her body slumped over on the floor.

 “You are a worm lower than the other two.
-They hatched the schemes but you went along for money and power.
+They hatched the schemes, but you went along for money and power.
 Then when the other two couldn’t be bought, you killed one and had the other killed and blamed them on a poor man who died for your cowardice.
 I hope that you like what you have wrought.”
-Spencer lunged and the man fell to the ground.
+Spencer lunged, and the man fell to the ground.
 The smell of urine and feces filled the air.
 He let his form grow to full size and watched as eyes became large with full fear.
 “That’s right.
 I’m no weakling youngling.
 I was a master at magic long before your family line was even thought of.
-The only reason that I was captured was I trusted Ethan with my life.”
+The only reason that I was captured was because I trusted Ethan with my life.”

 “No.” Spencer laid his front leg over the body, holding him down.
 His middle claw rested on the weak point of the man’s throat.
-Slowly he increased the pressure and the skin gave away.
+Slowly he increased the pressure, and the skin gave away.
 Instead of just pushing down he curled the claw.
-It followed his throat for several seconds and then he jerked, ripping ribcage from body.
+It followed his throat for several seconds, and then he jerked, ripping ribcage from body.
 The man was dead before he even knew it.
 Retracting the claw let the bone cage fall, and he shook his leg to get rid of the blood.
 He looked up at Alan and the two women.

 “One council.
 I’ll figure out who on yours to keep.
 Those two stay on and you for sure.
 We can talk more in DC.
 I have to go and save my wayward Immortal.”